 The revised requirements can be found in the Arizona Administrative Register Vol. 25, Issue 4, signed 1.24.2019.

 Note page 150 for relevant portions:

 NCCT has added a path for graduates of U.S. Department of Labor Registered Apprenticeship programs under its Route 1B eligibility path.
 Graduates of Certificate/Diploma, Associate, and U.S. Department of Labor Registered Apprenticeship programs may all qualify to test under this route.

 The Clinical and Laboratory Standards Institute has published new and updated phlebotomy documents.
 Read more about the updates here .

-NCCT has partnered with Pfiedler Enterprises as a source of quality continuing education courses for surgical technologists.
+NCCT announces its partnership with Pfiedler Education as a source of quality continuing education courses for surgical technologists.
 Pfiedler offers courses free of charge which can be completed and submitted to NCCT for outside CE approval for recertification credit.

-For more information about Pfiedler Enterprises, visit their website at
+For more information about Pfiedler Education, visit their website at